fishjam-dev/fishjam-docs/docs/getting_started/installation.md

 See the list of [Peers](./peers/webrtc.md) and [Components](./components/hls.md).

-As docker commands depend on peers/components you are going to use, we don't present them here but rather in each peer/component's documentation.
+As docker commands depend on peers/components you are going to use, we don't present them here but rather in each peer/component's documentation, e.g. [WebRTC Peer](./peers/webrtc#example-docker-commands)

 For the full list of Jellyfish Docker images, [see this page](https://github.com/jellyfish-dev/jellyfish/pkgs/container/jellyfish).